 The outdoor unit is equipped with high- and low-pressure switches.
 If the control senses the opening of a high or low-pressure switch, it will de-energize the compressor contactor, keep the outdoor fan operating for 15 minutes and display the appropriate fault code.
-(See table 3) After a 15 minute delay, if there is still a call for cooling, and the LPS or HPS is reset, the compressor contactor is energized.
+(See table 3)

+After a 15 minute delay, if there is still a call for cooling, and the LPS or HPS is reset, the compressor contactor is energized.
 If the LPS or HPS has not closed after a 15 minute delay, the outdoor fan is turned off.
 If the open switch closes anytime after the 15-minute delay, then the unit will resume operation with a call for cooling.

-If the LPS or HPS trips for five consecutive cycles, then unit operation is locked out for 4 hours and the appropriate fault code (see table 3) is displayed.
+If the LPS or HPS trips for five consecutive cycles, then unit operation is locked out for 4 hours and the appropriate fault code (See table 3) is displayed.

-In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation and outdoor coil for airflow restrictions.
+In the event of a high-pressure switch trip or high-pressure lockout, check the refrigerant charge, outdoor fan operation and outdoor coil (in cooling) for airflow restrictions, or indoor airflow in heating.

-In the event of a low-pressure switch trip or low-pressure lockout, check the refrigerant charge and indoor airflow.
+In the event of a low-pressure switch trip or low-pressure lockout, check the refrigerant charge and indoor airflow (cooling) and outdoor fan operation and outdoor coil in heating.